M1ck4/MichaelAngel.io/docs/the_codex/Glossary.md

 ### MichaelAngelo
 **Definition:** The main AI model of the MichaelAngel.io Framework, which generates creative outputs based on the curated datasets.

-### Palette
-**Definition:** A tool used for automatic tagging and metadata generation to assist in dataset creation, working alongside other tools in the MichaelAngel.io Framework.

 ### Scribe
 **Definition:** A program that consolidates all metadata throughout the entire AI pipeline, ensuring Creative Commons attribution information is clearly tracked and presented.